Darby Meeting: Darby Society of Friends

 In 1682, prior to the coming of William Penn to his new Province, there had settled in this place eight Friends from England (three of them with families).

 These early settlers were Samuel Bradshaw and Thomas Worth from Oxton, county of Nottingham, John Blunston, Michael Blunston, George Wood, Joshua Fearne, Henry Gibbins and Samuel Sellers, from the county of Derby.

 With the exception of that of Samuel Sellers, the Certificates of all these Friends from their Monthly Meetings in England are recorded upon the Darby Meeting minutes; the two from Nottinghamshire bearing date the 2.oth of the 1st Month, 1682., and those from the Meetings in Derbyshire being all dated in the 5th Mo., 1682.
-In the next year came Richard Bonsall, Edmund Cartlidge, Thomas Hood, John Bartram, and Robert Naylor from Derbyshire; John HaUowell, William Wood and Thomas Bradshaw from Nottinghamshire, and Richard Tucker from the county of Wiltshire.
+In the next year came Richard Bonsal, Edmund Cartlidge, Thomas Hood, John Bartram, and Robert Naylor from Derbyshire; John Hallowell, William Wood and Thomas Bradshaw from Nottinghamshire, and Richard Tucker from the county of Wiltshire.

 It is not unnatural that this little body of people, severing ties in the old world to begin life again in the new, and coming, as they did, from almost the same neighborhood, should desire to give to their new home a name which would recall to them the old.
 For this reason, no doubt, they gave to the new settlement the name of Darby.